SDSU-VR-Club/Galaxy-Gazer/README.md

 Place a model of the sun at 1/3 of the players height (Peter)

-tilt the skybox to the correct angle.
-(Carter)

 # Project part 2
 This part is focused on showing the ellipse like movement of stars viewed from earth to determine their distance from the player